Konrad Cramer, Still Life with Vase of Flowers, c. 1929-30, oil on board, private collection.

 I pile the cuttings up on the back porch, go inside, pick a vase, and fill it with water.
 I follow my grandmother’s method of flower arranging.
 The tallest first, strip the lower leaves, trim the end at an angle, and make a loose triangle of the first three stalks.
 Their intersecting stems provide the framework that supports the rest.
 Then I strip, trim, and place the remaining stalks.
 Placing becomes a short stab, pull up, and adjusting motion as the number of stems and leaves increase.
 I move quickly so the flowers get into water as soon as possible.
 In the middle of the summer, I always pick a couple of marigolds to tuck into the base of the arrangement.
 Their spicy smell reminds me of my grandmother’s garden and her flower arrangements.

 Often, as I did today, I have a rose or two that need their own vase.
 I tromp muddy-toed into the kitchen for a small container: sometimes a champagne flute, sometimes a jelly jar.
 Today I chose a hand-made, wood-fired sake bottle for two yellow rose buds.
 They settled in perfectly.
-Now let’s see if they open.
+Now I will see if they open.

 These are the things I thought about as I arranged tall stalks of bee-balm and spearmint, a few sprigs of lavender and yellow marigolds this morning.
 The full blown old fashioned rose went into the bowl of lavender and rose petal potpourri to dry.